When is your AI system done?

 Ensuring your system works for all edge cases can take considerable time and investment.

 There’s much similarity between testing applied AI/ML (For brevity, I’ll just refer to these as “AI”) applications and traditional software[1].
-Regardless of the vertical and the type of model and architecture, these similarities have worked in the industry’s favor as traditional software CI/CD processes and technologies have readily embraced AI applications with a plethora of
+Regardless of the vertical and

 Last week, I searched online for IT outsourcing advice to see what I would find.
 It was an eye-opening experience to see the topic is dominated by one thing – hourly rates.